Florida SIRS Requirements (2026)

 - Milestone-related relief: Associations that have very recent milestone inspections may, in limited cases, delay certain reserve funding or a follow-up SIRS for up to two consecutive budget years to prioritize mandatory structural repairs.

-Boards should be cautious: “extended” does not mean optional.
-HB 913 simultaneously increases the potential consequences of missing the SIRS deadline, including greater scrutiny from regulators and potential insurance or financing issues, even though some originally proposed consequences (like automatic Citizens insurance bans) were softened in the final bill.
+Boards should also understand that "extended" does not mean optional.
+HB 913 simultaneously increases the potential consequences of missing the SIRS deadline, including greater scrutiny from regulators, potential insurance complications, and possible financing barriers, even though some originally proposed consequences (like automatic Citizens insurance bans) were softened in the final bill.

 Funding and Budgeting Requirements

-The funding rules are where many associations are feeling the impact of SIRS.
+The funding rules are where many associations feel the full impact of SIRS.
 The law requires that:

 - For budgets adopted on or after December 31, 2024, unit owners in a unit-owner-controlled association may not vote to use SIRS reserve funds (or interest earned on them) for any other purpose than the SIRS components themselves.